 How can I prevent pulpitis?

-As unpleasant as this condition sounds, it’s pretty easy to avoid ever having to deal with it.
+It's pretty easy to avoid ever having to deal with it.
 Since the most common cause of pulp inflammation is cavities and decay, you can avoid foods with lots of sugar and acid to protect your tooth enamel.
 Having a good oral hygiene routine will certainly help too; brushing, flossing, and using mouthwash regularly all work towards preventing decay.

 Also, be sure to have regular checkups at the dentist.
 A cavity spotted early can be filled before it gets anywhere near the pulp to cause painful problems.